-Objective

-U Geenve

-Basis for Compensation Decisions; Reward Attract U Adhere to

-Pay-for-Performance Long-term & High-Ethical

-Element Philosophy Statement Criteria Performance Value Standards

-Base Salary We provide a base Base salary takes into Х Х

-salary to our NEOs as account the NEO's

-- qualifications, experience,

-their overall prior salary, and

-compensation to competitive salary

-recruit and retain information based on

-experienced market data obtained

-executives. from both Radford

-High-Tech Executive

-Surveys and

-publicly-available proxy

-data from peer

-companies.

-Annual We provide an annual After the end of each Х Х Х Х

-Discretionary incentive cash bonus, year, the Compensation

-Cash Incentive 1 2 Committee reviews the

-Bonus discretion of the Company's performance

-Compensation and the individual NEO's

-Committee, to reward performance for the

-our NEOs for preceding fiscal year

-individual and taking into consideration

-Company such factors as leadership

-performance. qualities, business

-responsibilities, career

-with the Company,

-current compensation

-arrangements, and

-long-term potential to

-enhance stockholder

-value.

-Annual We provide annual The Compensation Х Х Х Х Discretionary discretionary long-term Committee considers an Long-Term equity incentive NEO's relative job scope, Equity awards, which may the value of such NEO's Incentive consist of a mix of outstanding long-term Awards stock options and equity incentive awards, restricted stock or individual and Company restricted stock unit performance history, prior awards ("Restricted contributions to the Stock"), with vesting Company, the size of based on continued prior awards, and service with the competitive market data Company to align our based on NEOs' interests with publicly-available proxy those of our data from peer stockholders. companies.
+Objective Basis for Compensation Reward Attrac tAlign to Adhere to Element Philosophy Statement Decisions; Pay-for- Long-term & Stockholder High- Performance Retain Value Ethical Standards Base Salary We provide a base salary to our NEOs as a significant element of their overall compensation to recruit and retain experienced executives.
+Base salary takes into account the NEO's qualifications, experience, prior salary, and competitive salary information based on competitive market data as described below.
+X X Annual Discretionary Cash Incentive Bonus We provide an annual incentive cash bonus, payable in the sole discretion of the Compensation Committee, to reward our NEOs for individual and Company performance.
+After the end of each year, the Compensation Committee reviews the Company's performance and the individual NEO's performance for the preceding fiscal year taking into consideration such factors as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value.
+X X X X Annual Discretionary Long-Term Equity Incentive We provide annual discretionary long-term equity incentive awards, which may consist of a mix of The Compensation Committee considers an NEO's relative job scope, the value of such NEO's outstanding long-term X X X X stock options and restricted stock or restricted stock unit awards ("Restricted Stock"), with vesting based on continued service with the Company to align our NEOs' interests with those of our stockholders.

+Awards

+equity incentive awards, individual and Company performance history, prior contributions to the Company, the size of prior awards, and competitive market data as described below.

-Ob jective Basis for Compensation Decisions; Reward Attract Align to ere to Element - for-Performance Criteria Long-term Performance & Datain Stockhold Value - Ethical dards Stock Options Philosophy Statement We grant stock options to our remonnance X X X X Stock Options NEOs with exercise prices Committee consider rs the Λ Λ Λ Λ based on the fair market same general criteri value of the Company's described above for common stock on the date of centive grant, which ties the value of awards. the stock option directly to our future financial performance, to provide further incentives to our NEOs to increase the value of our common stock and to create retention incentives.
-Restricted Stock We grant Restricted Stock to The Compensation Х Х Х Х or Stock Unit reduce potential dilution to Committee consider rs the 21 24 24 21 Awards our stockholders, and to same criteria as des provide strong equity-based above for long-term equity retention incentives to our incentive awards.
-NEOs.
-Health and We provide The Compensation Х Welfare industry-standard programs Committee has dete rmined Benefits and to provide for the health, that our NEOs may Retirement welfare and retirement participate on the sa me terms Benefits planning of our NEOs, in the same program including life insurance equal available to all emp loyees. to the lesser of \$200,000 or twice base salary.
+Objective Element Philosophy Statement Basis for Compensation Decisions; Pay-for-Performance Criteria Reward Long-term Performance & Adhere to High-Ethical Standards Stock Options We grant stock options to our NEOs with exercise prices based on the fair market value of the Company's common stock on the date of grant, which ties the value of the stock option directly to our future financial performance, to provide further incentives to our NEOs to increase the value of our common stock and to create retention incentives.
+The Compensation Committee considers the same general criteria as described above for long-term equity X X X X Restricted Stock or Stock Unit Awards We grant Restricted Stock to reduce potential dilution to our stockholders, and to provide strong equity-based retention incentives to our NEOs.
+The Compensation Committee considers the same criteria as described above for long-term equity incentive awards.
+X X X X Health and Welfare Benefits an Retirement Benefits We provide industry-standard programs to provide for the health, welfare and d retirement planning of our NEOs, including life insurance equal to the lesser of \$200,000 or twice base salary.
+The Compensation Committee has determined that our NEOs may participate on the same terms in the same programs that are available to all employees.
+X

-2012 Compensation Decision-Making Process and Results
+2013 Compensation Decision-Making Process and Results